STNS/STNS/docs/en/install.md

 STNS allows you to easily manage Linux users with simple TOML-based configuration.
 It consists of server and client implementation, which requires only a few steps to install.
 Moreover, you can use it with existing user management systems such as LDAP.

-It's highly recommended that you adopt such a system architecture like that STNS server sits behind Nginx which handles and terminates TLS session using a free certificate provided by [Lets' Encrypt](https://letsencrypt.org/).
+It's highly recommended that you adopt such a system architecture like that STNS server sits behind Nginx which handles and terminates TLS session using a free certificate provided by [Let's Encrypt](https://letsencrypt.org/).

 ## Installation